Béla Tarr

 Béla Tarr (born 21 July 1955) is a Hungarian filmmaker.
-Debuting with the film Family Nest (1977), Tarr began his directorial career with a brief period of what he refers to as "social cinema", aimed at telling everyday stories about ordinary people, often in the style of cinema vérité.
+Debuting with the film Family Nest (1979), Tarr began his directorial career with a brief period of what he refers to as "social cinema", aimed at telling everyday stories about ordinary people, often in the style of cinema vérité.
 Over the next decade, he changed the cinematic style and thematic elements of his films.
 Tarr has been interpreted as having a pessimistic view of humanity; the characters in his works are often cynical, and have tumultuous relationships with one another in ways critics have found to be darkly comic.

 Almanac of Fall (1984) follows the inhabitants of a run-down apartment as they struggle to live together while sharing their hostilities.
 The drama Damnation (1988) was lauded for its languid and controlled camera movement, which Tarr would become known for internationally.
 Sátántangó (1994) and Werckmeister Harmonies (2000) continued his bleak and desolate representations of reality, while incorporating apocalyptic overtones.
 The former sometimes appears in scholarly polls of the greatest films ever made, and the latter received wide acclaim from critics.
 Tarr would later compete at the 2007 Cannes Film Festival with his film The Man from London, which opened to moderately positive reviews.

-Tarr frequently collaborated with novelist László Krasznahorkai, film composer Mihály Víg, cinematographer Fred Kelemen, actress Erika Bók, and Ágnes Hranitzky (then his partner).
-She is sometimes credited as a co-director of his last three works.
+Tarr frequently collaborated with film editor and co-director Ágnes Hranitzky (his wife since 1978), Nobel-prize winner novelist László Krasznahorkai, film composer Mihály Víg, cinematographer Fred Kelemen, and actress Erika Bók.